matthewbdwyer/tipc/README.md

   5. `cmake ..`
   6. `make`

 The build process will download an up to date version of ANTLR4 if needed, build the C++ target for ANTLR4, and then build all of `tipc` including its substantial body of unit tests.
-This may take some time - to speed it up use multiple threads in the `make` commend, e.g., `make -j6`.
+This may take some time - to speed it up use multiple threads in the `make` command, e.g., `make -j6`.

 You may see some warnings, e.g.,
   * CMake policy warnings